bbc/vc2_conformance/docs/source/user_guide/installation.rst

 Via ``pip`` (recommended)
 `````````````````````````

-The VC-2 conformance software, along with all its dependencies, may be
+The VC-2 conformance software, along with all its dependencies, can be
 installed using ``pip``::

     $ python -m pip install --user vc2_conformance

-The ``--user`` argument may be omitted for a system-wide installation (strongly
+The ``--user`` argument can be omitted for a system-wide installation (strongly
 *not* recommended) or when installing in a `Python virtual environment
 <https://docs.python.org/3/tutorial/venv.html>`_.